turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 * Which prior education and training will be added?
 * Which industry specifc skills are most important right now to add?

-Next, choose a resume template
+Next, choose a resume template:
 * Pick an ATS- friendly template with [Job Scan Template](https://www.jobscan.co/resume-templates)These templates will             download as a word doc and cut and paste or upload to google doc.
 * Check out this [ATS Friendly Template](https://docs.google.com/document/d/1PtIrf0YQ6vRizPfUZPueXDNAWUEE_VmxwuG6a8tZ-oo/edit)
 * For a more "stylized" resume to use in your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, [check out the templates listed here](/resources/resume_resources).

-Then, develop a rough draft of your resume.
+Then, develop a rough draft of your resume:
 * Use [this resume checklist](https://careerdev.turing.edu/resources/resume_resources)as you develop a draft.

-Lastly, If you do not have a resume.
+Lastly, If you do not have a resume:
 * Use this to organize your resume content [resume worksheet](https://docs.google.com/document/d/1870HMMJQfTDzRLR-xzee2YGAX1GW5KwSp73mtFsF_Do/edit)
 * Consider building your resume content from your LinkedIn profile summary with the [LinkedIn Resume Builder](https://www.linkedin.com/help/linkedin/answer/94034/linkedin-resume-builder?lang=en).
 Once downloaded, cut and paste the summary into an ATS-friendly resume template.